 Conclusion

-Navigating the NDIS accommodation process can seem daunting, but with the right guidance and support, it can be a smooth and successful journey.
-By following these essential steps—from planning and assessments to finding the right accommodation and coordinating supports—participants can ensure they receive the care and housing they need.
+Navigating NDIS accommodation can seem daunting, but with the right support, it can be a smooth journey.
+Following these steps—from planning and assessments to accommodation selection and support coordination—ensures participants receive the care and housing they need.